-- The postsecondary institution provides high school instructors with training and orientation in course curriculum, student assessment criteria, course philosophy, and administrative requirements before certifying the instructors to teach the college/university’s courses.
+- The sponsoring university department provides high school instructors with training and orientation in course curriculum, student assessment criteria, course philosophy, and administrative requirements before certifying the instructors to teach the college/university’s courses.
 (Faculty Standard F2)

-- Every course offered through a dual credit program is annually reviewed by postsecondary faculty from that discipline and dual credit teachers/staff to assure that grading standards meet those in on-campus sections.
+- Every course offered through the dual credit program is annually reviewed by university faculty from the discipline/department and dual credit teachers/staff to assure that grading standards meet those in on-campus sections.
 (Assessment Standard A2)

 - Students enrolled in dual credit courses are assessed and awarded credit using the same methods (e.g. papers, portfolios, quizzes, labs, etc.) as their on-campus counterparts.
 (Assessment Standard A3)